 - Check Journal, Month, and Sales in order.
 This will project Journal-wise sales data broken down by month.

 - Retain the value field to the default setting: Sum of SALES.

-In this final step, we will apply 3 customizations to our created pivot chart in excel, so you understand the range of alterations you can make to it with a single mouse-click.
+In this final step, we will apply 3 customizations to our created pivot chart in Excel, so you understand the range of alterations you can make with a single mouse click.

 Customize the chart area:

-- The default pivot chart gets rendered with blue column lines.
+- The default pivot chart renders with blue column lines.
 But what if you desire a more dramatic display?
-This is possible using the various “Chart Styles” available in the “PivotChart Tools” ribbon.
+Using the various “Chart Styles” in the “PivotChart Tools” ribbon is possible.

 - And…. the pivot chart’s display instantly alters as per the new suiting, colorful and glamorous!
 J

 The default column graph serves most chart needs.
 But what if your data is not best suited to this chart type?
 For instance, our data projects sales for 8 Journals across 3 months, totaling 24 column bars.
 Perhaps this is more legible when projected as horizontal lines instead of columns?
 You can test this with a single mouse click, as captured below.

 - Click “Change Chart Type,” the left-most button in the “PivotChart Tools” view.